juliomdsneto/AFuzzy-analysis-of-CPU-and-DRAM-energyconsumption/readme.txt

-A Fuzzy analysis of CPU and DRAM energyconsumption to determine load balance andscheduling of VMs in a Cloud
+A Fuzzy analysis of CPU and DRAM energyconsumption to determine load balance and scheduling of VMs in a Cloud

---fazer revisão sistemática
+Testes na hydra: [ v ]
---conversar sobre os testes
+Conversa sobre os testes da Hydra: [ v ]

+To do:

+Estudar DDR2 e DDR3;

+Testes nas Twins;

+Comparar resultados Twins vs. Hydra;

+Discutir resultados com o Pilla;

+Escrever.